Our Impact

 Our projects are often for charities which support people who face inequalities due to their circumstances, including at-risk women and girls, people with learning disabilities and children from economically deprived backgrounds.

-Example: We worked with a team from Boston Consulting Group – Milan, which chose to support vulnerable teenage girls in the city, making them bedroom furniture and creating items for their inside and outside communal areas.
+Example: we worked with a team from Boston Consulting Group – Milan, whose project supported vulnerable teenage girls in the city, making them bedroom furniture and creating items for their inside and outside communal areas.

 Partnerships for the Goals (SDG 17)